chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

 The script includes an optional fast video compression feature that converts all video files to MP4 format optimized for Telegram streaming.
 This feature:

-- Uses the ultrafast encoding preset to minimize processing time
+- Uses compatible ffmpeg settings for proper metadata and duration display
 - Converts all video files regardless of their format or size
 - Optimizes videos for Telegram's streaming capabilities